 Pays: $25 and up.
 They do accept submissions by e-mail.

 Showcases the creative work of young writers ages 13-21.
 Its name is inspired by the view of the earth as seen from the Apollo 17 spacecraft.

 The image, known as the Blue Marble, provides inspiration for dreamers, discoverers, and explorers.

 The magazine publishes poetry, fiction, non-fiction, essays, opinion pieces, travel writing, photography, and art.
 Pays $25 per published piece, $75 for cover art.

 This is a young adult short fiction market (12-17 age range), open to stories up to 6,000 words in length.

 The stories are audio and also published on the site.
 Publishes fantasy, science fiction, light horror.

-Pays $.06/word for original fiction of any length (yes, including flash!).
+Pays $.08/word for original fiction of any length (yes, including flash!).
 For reprints. $100 flat rate for Short Fiction, and a $20 flat rate for Flash Fiction.
 Their sweet spot for length is 2,500-3,750 words for short stories.

 Cast of Wonders is a qualified SFWA Short Fiction market.